 Employees report that flexible schedules and hybrid work is high on the list of desirable employer benefits.
 And many companies are taking these requests to heart, offering flexible work-from-home policies.
 However, these new arrangements are also forcing businesses to redefine plenty of guidelines and procedures.

 For example, employer practices liability (EPL) insurance is under microscopic review along with cyber liability insurance, to name a couple.
 Employers must redefine how to insure themselves and their employers.
-This approach is sure to impact several insurance policies, including professional liability.
+This approach is sure to impact several insurance policies, including professional liability and MSP insurance policies.

 The Impact on the Design and Construction Industry